ankitjain8959/docker/README.md

 # Docker
-Docker is a tool that helps developers package their applications along with everything they need to run—code, libraries, dependencies—into a single container (or, a lightweight & standalone package). <br>
+Docker is a **tool that helps developers package their applications along with everything they need to run** - code, libraries, dependencies - into a single container (or, a lightweight & standalone package). <br>
 This container can then be run on any machine that has Docker installed, regardless of the customized settings of the machine. <br>

-# Containers vs Virtual Machines
+# Virtual Machines vs Containers
-A Container is a `self-contained package` (as it includes the application code, runtime, libraries, and dependencies) & `an isolated execution environment` (as it runs separately from the host system, ensuring consistency across different machines). <br>
+### Virtual Machines (VMs)
 A Virtual Machine (VM) is a software-based computer that runs inside another physical computer.
 It behaves like a real computer with its own operating system (OS), CPU, memory, and storage, but it shares the underlying hardware with other VMs. <br>

 Benefits (examples) of using VMs: